 Recently I’ve been teaching a person older than me (60+) how to use a computer for the first time as well as how to get to grips with using the internet and email.
-While it’s been testing all of my patience, one thing is for sure, that trying to show someone how to search for something is a nightmare because every result is typically filled with ads and filler.
-And more than half the time the actual content doesn’t start until way below the fold.
-Just imagine how crazy that is for someone who is still struggling to use the scrollbar to move down the page!
+While it’s been a test of all my patience, one thing is for sure, that trying to show someone how to search for something is a nightmare because every result is filled with ads and filler, and more than half the time the actual content doesn’t start until way below the fold.
+Just imagine how crazy that is for someone who is still struggling to use the scrollbar!

 The internet is just a ghetto full of shit.